Bronco co-OC/OL coach one of 40 nominees for top assistant honor

 McNichols led the Mountain West and ranked sixth in the nation with 20 rushing touchdowns that season while picking up his first of back-to-back 1,000-yard rushing campaigns.
 Overall, the Bronco line anchored an offense that led the Mountain West in scoring (39.1 ppg) and total offense (501.5 ypg) in 2015.

 In 2014, Huff's offensive line contributed to an offense that ranked ninth nationally in scoring (39.7) and 14th nationally in total yards (494.3).
 Boise State concluded the season at 12-2 overall, winning the 2014 Sports Authority Mountain West Football Championship and the 2014 VIZIO Fiesta Bowl.

 The offensive line paved the way for Jay Ajayi, who set single-season records in rushing yards (1,823), rushing touchdowns (28), carries (347) and all-purpose yards (2,358), while becoming the first player in NCAA history to accumulate more than 1,800 yards rushing and 500 yards receiving in the same season.
 The group also protected quarterback Grant Hedrick, who led the nation in completion percentage (.708).

 Henry and Odhiambo, both redshirt juniors in 2014, were named first-team and second-team All-Mountain West, respectively.

-Huff rejoined the Broncos after serving as a graduate assistant at Arizona State under former Bronco head coach Dirk Koetter.
+Huff rejoined his alma mater in 2006 after serving as a graduate assistant at Arizona State under former Bronco head coach Dirk Koetter.